-The Latest: White House says Trump monitoring airport delays
+The Latest: Cuomo blames airport delays on 'federal madness'

 11:05 a.m.

-The White House says President Donald Trump has briefed on airport delays amid the extended partial government shutdown.
+The White House says President Donald Trump has been briefed on airport delays amid the extended partial government shutdown.

 White House spokeswoman Sarah Sanders says in a statement: "The President has been briefed and we are monitoring the ongoing delays at some airports.
 We are in regular contact with officials at the Department of Transportation and the FAA."